zognin/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 BTBB detects an error in the entered data.
     * 2a1.
-BTBB informs user why addition of order failed.
+BTBB informs Home Chef why addition of order failed.

     Use case ends.

+**Use case: UC12 Find order**

+**MSS**

+1. Home chef chooses to find an order by a field.
+2. Home chef enters search terms in required format.
+3. BTBB displays all orders that match the terms.

+   Use case ends.

+**Extensions**

+* 2a.
+BTBB detects an error in the entered data.
+    * 2a1.
+BTBB informs Home Chef why finding an order failed.

+      Use case ends.

-**Use case: UC12 Delete Order**
+**Use case: UC13 Delete Order**

 **MSS**